Best Dogs for Small Homes With No Yard

 Some breeds can live in small homes with no yard, but they often require much more from the owner.

-- Border Collie — brilliant, but usually too demanding in terms of stimulation and work
+- Border Collie β brilliant, but usually too demanding in terms of stimulation

-- Siberian Husky — beautiful and engaging, but often too active and hard to satisfy in tight spaces
+- Siberian Husky β often too active, vocal, and hard to satisfy

-- Jack Russell Terrier — small, but often intense, vocal, and full of energy
+- Jack Russell Terrier β small, but often intense and noisy

-- Australian Shepherd — very capable, but often too high-drive for many small-home setups
+- Australian Shepherd β highly capable, but often too high-drive for many small-home setups

-- Belgian Malinois — extremely driven and usually a poor match for small-space living
+- Belgian Malinois β extremely driven and usually a poor fit for small-space living

 Owner Checklist